zyzzzz-123/Retable_bot/README.md

 ## Overview

 **ReTable Bot** is an end-to-end autonomous table-clearing system.
-A SO-101 robot arm uses four separately-trained [ACT (Action Chunking with Transformers)](https://huggingface.co/docs/lerobot/act) policies — one per object class — orchestrated in a pipeline that:
+A SO-101 robot arm uses four separately-trained [ACT (Action Chunking with Transformers)](https://huggingface.co/docs/lerobot/act) policies, one per object class, orchestrated in a pipeline that:

 1. **Plans** the clearing order (optionally via an LLM vision planner using Gemini)
 2. **Picks** each object using the corresponding ACT model